codeniko/jessicalchang.com/README.md

 [nfeld.loggly.com](https://nfeld.loggly.com)

 ## License
 The content of this project itself is copyright all rights reserved to Nikolay Feldman and Jessica Chang.
-The underlying source code used to format and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php)
+The underlying source code used to format and display that content is licensed under the [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0)